-Among my very favorite crab dishes are fingers of Alaskan King Crab, lightly seasoned with garlic and lemon, rolled on phyllo, baked until crispy golden and then served with a very tarragonny béarnaise sauce for dipping.
+Among our very favorite crab dishes are fingers of Alaskan King Crab, lightly seasoned with garlic and lemon, rolled on phyllo, baked until crispy golden and then served with a very tarragon béarnaise sauce for dipping.

-At this moment, I’m struggling to get through this without some crab to satisfy my cravings.
-I can see already that this will NOT be a long blog.
-Among everyone’s favorite crab during the holidays are stone crabs, and Nino’s Seafood Departments at both Troy and Clinton will have them available on weekend shopping days and by special order.
+At this moment, we’re struggling to get through this without some crab to satisfy our cravings.
+We can see already that this will NOT be a long blog.
+Among everyone’s favorite during the holidays are stone crabs, which we carry on a regular basis at each store.

-Stone crabs claws are über-sweet, with a firm flake and a wonderful mild taste.
-It’s the one crab I enjoy chilled, usually with a mustard sauce (not cocktail sauce).
+Stone crab claws are über-sweet, with a firm flake and a wonderful mild taste.
+It’s the one crab we enjoy chilled, usually with a mustard sauce (not cocktail sauce).
 Another great thing about stone crab claws is that they’re actually a renewable seafood resource since when captured, only one claw is harvested.
 They’re then returned to the ocean where the claw grows once more.

 The other most popular crab during the holidays is Alaskan King Crab, which is prized more for the delicious, sweet meat of its legs than its smallish claws.
 Alaskan King Crab can be enjoyed cold in a salad or chilled with a dip, but it’s more often served hot via a number of cooking methods, including steaming, broiling or baking.
-For me, if I’m not wrapping them in phyllo, I like them broiled with garlic butter.
+For us, if we’re not wrapping them in phyllo, we like them broiled with garlic butter.

-If you’re in the mood for crab this holiday, here are a few of my recipes and cooking tips to help you enjoy them to the fullest:
+If you’re in the mood for crab, here are a few of our recipes and cooking tips to help you enjoy them to the fullest:

 And I have two cooking guides to assist you in choosing just how to cook your crabs.